mmistakes/minimal-mistakes/_drafts/2020-10-03-how-deploy-angular-app-to-azure-appservice-running-linux-from-github.md

        node-version: '12.x'
 ```

-third: install build and run test of the solution. this usually fails
+third: install build and run test of the solution.
+This steps usually **fails**

 ```powershell
 - name: npm install, build, and test